7 Powerful Financial Habits

 Keeping your savings untouched is key to a more comfortable, financially free life in the future

 An emergency fund is a very liquid stash of money easily accessible when you need it.
-Examples of these emergencies would be a need to visit the dentist, certain home repairs like when your sink suddenly gone whacko and sudden expenses that is not included in your monthly budget explained in no. 2.
+Examples of these emergencies would be a need to visit the dentist or certain home repairs like when your sink suddenly gone whacko.

 Having an emergency fund will make your life a lot easier because you have something to draw from which prevents unnecessary stress.
-This will also be your cushion in case you get laid off, so you have at least enough to cover 6month worth of expenses (the average time to get you up and going again).
+This will also be your cushion in case you get laid off, so you have at least enough to cover 6months to 2 years worth of expenses.
+The Covid-19 experience is one solid example of when emergency fund would prove to be a savior.

 This is very important so you do not dip into your savings account.
 We want your savings to grow.
 Keeping your savings untouched is key to a more comfortable, financially free life in the future.